1096(1st of Sivan): The Crusaders massacred the Jews of Neuss, Germany

 2012: The Carlebach Minyan of the Old City is scheduled to offer an all-night Shavout learning session.

-2012(5th of Sivan): Tessa Cohen, Curtis Litow and Sarah Maikon are scheduled to be Confirmed tonight at Temple Judah in Cedar Rapids, Iowa.
+2012(5th of Sivan): Tessa Cohen, Curtis Litow and Sarah Maikon were confirmed tonight at Temple Judah in Cedar Rapids, Iowa.